KhamisiKibet/PySideExtn/pages/classes-parent/spb_cl.md

 ## Naming Convention

 As the PySide2/PyQt5/PySide6/PyQt6 library is so big and most of the common name is occupied by the various methods in the class, I was limited to use a *custom name* for the methods in the SpiralProgressBar class, so I decided to go for a **prefix at the beginning** of each method name so that it is easy to remember.
 So to modify the spiral progress bar style, text, color, etc each time, the method name has to be called with a **prefix of ``**.
-So the idea remains the same, eg: that if you want to set the maximum value of the progress bar, call the method `setMaximum()` and pass the maximum tuple as an argument.
+So the idea remains the same, eg: that if you want to set the maximum value of the progress bar, call the method `setMaximumValue()` and pass the maximum tuple as an argument.
 This idea applies to all other methods used in this class.

 The Spiral Progress Bar has **3 Parts: Line, Path, Number of Progress Bar**, *see below*